Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach

-in distribution as $n\to\infty$, where $\mathcal{G}_1$ is defined in Theorem~\ref{th: 2}. \end{theorem} The proof of Theorem~\ref{cor: 3} is given in Section \ref{ss: theorem 5} of the Supplementary Material.
-Conditional on sample $A$, we can use $X_{QS}^{2*}(\hat{\theta}_2)$ to approximate the sampling distribution of $X_{QS}^2(\theta_2^{(0)})$ in (\ref{11}).
-The bootstrap distribution can be used to control the size of the test based on $X_{QS}^2(\theta_2^{(0)})$ in (\ref{11}).
+in distribution as $n\to\infty$, and the reference distribution is the bootstrap sampling distribution conditional on the sample $A$, where $\mathcal{G}_1$ is defined in Lemma~\ref{th: 2}. \end{theorem} The proof of Theorem~\ref{cor: 3} is essentially the same as that of Theorem~\ref{cor: 2}.
+Given the sample $A$, we can use $X_{QS}^{2*}( \hat{\btheta}_{2})$ to approximate the sampling distribution of $X_{QS}^2(\btheta_2^{(0)})$ in (\ref{11}).
+The bootstrap distribution can be used to control the size of the test based on $X_{QS}^2(\btheta_2^{(0)})$ in (\ref{11}).